 ORDER XL.
-COMFOS'ITÆ.
-(COMPOSITE FAMILY.)
+COMPOSITE FAMILY.)

-Mostly herbs, with alternate or opposite, often lobed or dissected (never truly compound) leaves without stipules, and flowers in close heads upon a common receptacle, and embraced by leaflets or scales, which form a general involucre.
-Calyx-tube closely adherent to the ovary; its limb or border (called pappus) consisting of hairs, bristles, or scales; sometimes wanting.
-Corolla either tubular and 5- (rarely 3-4-) lobed, or strap-shaped (ligulate) and mostly 5-toothed.
+Mostly herbs, with alternate or opposite, often lobed or dissected (never truly compound) leaves without stipules, and flowers in close heads upon a common receptacle, and embraced by leaflets or scales, which form a general involuce.
+Calux-tube closely adherent to the ovary is is limb or border (called pappus) consisting of hairs, bristles, or scales; some-times wanting.
+Corolla either tubular and 5- (rarely 3-4-) lobed, or strap-shaped (ligu-late) and mostly 5-toothed.
 Stamens 5 (rarely 4), inserted on the corolla; anthers united forming a tube which surrounds the 2-cleft style.
-Fruit an akene containing a single erect which is destified of allowed. seed, which is destitute of albumen.
+Fruit an akene containing a single erect seed, which is destitute of albumen.

 This immense Order contains about one-tenth of the known species of flowering plants.
-The flowers are either polygamous, monoccious or dioccious.
+The flowers are either polygamous, monœcious or diœcious.
 Aside from the terms noticed above, used in describing plants of this family, it may be well to mention that the strapshaped corollas are termed rays, and those heads possessing them are termed radiate.
 The tubular flowers compose the disk; a head composed entirely of these is said to be discoid.
 The flowers of either kind are termed florels.
-The leaves or bracts forming together the involucre are termed scales, whatever their texture.
+The leaves or bracts forming to-gether the involucre are termed scales, whatever their texture.
 The scales which often grow upon the receptacle, among the flowers, are called chaff (palex), if the receptacle is without these it is naked.

 In systematic works, the distinctions into tribes are made upon minute characters of the style, too difficult for those who have not had some experience in examining minute objects; in order to facilitate the determination of the genera, an artificial key, modified from that in Gray's Manual, is appended.
 In this the systematic arrangement is broken up, but the genera as described are placed in their proper order.
-The \ and \\ prefixed to Erigeron and Senecio refer to sections of those genera.
+The and prefixed to Erigeron and Senecio refer to sections of those genera.

-Sub-order 1.
-Tubuliflor ...
+SUB-ORDER 1.
+TUBULIFLORÆ.

-Corolla of the perfect flowers tubular, regularly 5- (rarely 3-4-) lobed; strap-shaped (ligulate) only in the marginal or ray-flowers, which when present are either pistillate only or neutral (with neither stamens nor pistil). § 1.
+Corolla of the perfect flowers tubular, regularly 5- (rarely 3-4-) lobed; strap-shaped (ligulate) only in the marginal or ray-flowers, which when present are either pistillate only or neutral (with neither stamens nor pistil).

+• § 1.
 Heads without ray-flowers; corollas all tubular.

-\ Flowers of the head all alike and perfect.
+Flowers of the head all alike and perfect.

-† Pappus consisting of bristles.
++ Pappus consisting of bristles.

 Pappus double, the outer very short, the inner of longer bristles.
+1. VERNONIA.
 Pappus simple, the bristles all of the same sort.